ruppasn/maps-poc/README.md

     * Defines the visual appearance of a map- Create map, add icons, text, change style, 3d view,draw items on it..etc

 * @mapbox/mapbox-gl-draw
-    * drawing and editing features on mapboxGl map
+    * drawing and editing features (eg: polygon) on mapboxGl map
 * mapbox/mapbox-gl-draw-static-mode
     * custom mode for mapbox/mapbox-gl-draw